Data Reliability Audit Requirements for FY 2016

 DCL-04-02, Data Reliability Audit Process for Auditing States Less Frequently than Annually, dated January 21, 2004, describes when a DRA will be conducted.
 As stated in the DCL, when a state is not subject to a DRA, the Office of Audit will conduct a Data Reliability Review (DRR).
 Audit staff will follow the DRR process by conducting analytical procedures on Lines 1, 2, 5 and 6, or 8 and 9, 24, 25, 28 and 29, as outlined in DCL-04-02.
 Also, to review the Cost-Effectiveness performance indicator, we will evaluate whether selected amounts reported on the OCSE-34 and the OCSE-396 could be verified to the first level of state documentation.

 States must ensure that the universe and the performance indicator audit trails are in accordance with the OCSE-157 reporting instructions and our audit requirements because getting the data in a standard format from all states and territories will expedite the audit work.
 Submissions are required for both DRAs and DRRs.
-To safeguard your state’s data and ensure the integrity of the data, the database file of the universe and audit trails must be encrypted in a self-extracting file and sent to the Area Audit Office on a read-only CD or DVD.
-Please note that this is different from a read-only database file.
-As an additional safety measure, we strongly suggest that you send the password in a separate correspondence.
+To safeguard your state’s data and ensure the integrity of the data, the database file of the universe and audit trails must be encrypted in a zip file using the following nomenclature: XX16DRA (State abbreviation, Year, DRR, PAT as applicable).
+This file will be uploaded to the Child Support Portal by an authorized state user.
+The Portal will be ready to accept your database file of the universe and audit trails by the middle of January 2017.
+As an additional safety measure, you must send the password for the encrypted zip file to the designated audit office in a separate communication.

-Your timely cooperation is greatly appreciated.
-Please feel free to consult with our audit staff if you have any questions or need our assistance as you work with systems staff to develop the audit trail file.
+If you have any questions or need our assistance as you work with systems staff to develop the audit trail file.
+If you have any questions regarding access to the Child Support Portal, contact Linda Boyer at Linda.Boyer@acf.hhs.gov or Kimberly Smith at Kimberly.Smith@acf.hhs.gov.

 Office of Child Support Enforcement